FACTBOX-US refiners cut runs, energy companies brace for Irene

 * El Paso Corp EP.N said its Tennessee Gas Pipeline unit notified customers it anticipated limited flexibility to manage imbalances if Irene impacts areas it serves on the East Coast.
 [ID:nN1E77O0PP]

-* Kinder Morgan said it was "fueling vehicles, generators, pumps and securing equipment" around all facilities, including Plantation products pipeline.
+* Kinder Morgan said the Plantation products pipelien continued to operate on Saturday evening and the company was "fueling vehicles, generators, pumps and securing equipment" around all facilities.

 * Colonial Pipeline, petroleum products pipeline supplying the East from the Gulf Coast refining complex, said operations on its mainlines into Northeast were normal through Saturday.
 Power outages along the North Carolina coast curtailed operations on stubline to Selma and nearby delivery points.
 Virginia stublines to Richmond were normal, but were down east of that due to power outages.
 [ID:nN1E77Q04S]